Changing Which Features are Displayed

 All new information about the users’ plans and their assigned user groups are now updated according to the plan changes.

 To select the Premium experience

 You can now proceed to select the new experience.

 - Choose the icon, enter Company Information, and then choose the related link.

-- In the Company Information window, on the User Experience FastTab, select Premium in the Experience field.
+- On the Company Information page, on the User Experience FastTab, select Premium in the Experience field.

 Help Assumes Premium Experience